thienle99-dev/dbplus/README.md

 ### macOS (.dmg / .app)

-1. Navigate to the frontend directory:
+1. Run the build command (this bundles the backend automatically):

     ```bash
-    cd frontend
-    ```

-2. Run the build command (this bundles the backend automatically):

-    ```bash
-    npm run build:dmg
+    pnpm build:dmg
     ```

 3.  **Output**: The disk image will be located at: